eshiett1995/flutter-angular-assessment/README.md

 ### 2. Flutter App Setup

 **Note:** This project includes two Flutter implementations:
-- **`flutter_app/`** - Uses built-in Flutter state management (StreamController, ChangeNotifier)
+- **`flutter_app/`** - The original implementation using Flutter's built-in reactive programming patterns (StreamController, ChangeNotifier, StreamBuilder)
-- **`flutter_app_riverpod/`** - Uses Riverpod for state management (demonstrates alternative approach)
+- **`flutter_app_riverpod/`** - A Riverpod-based implementation demonstrating modern state management (added for comparison)

 Both implementations have identical features and functionality.
-Choose the one you prefer, or review both to see different state management approaches.
+The original `flutter_app` showcases reactive programming with Flutter's native capabilities, while `flutter_app_riverpod` demonstrates how the same app would be structured using Riverpod.
+Review both to compare different state management approaches, or choose the one that aligns with your preferences.

 #### Option A: Built-in State Management (`flutter_app/`)